ricklupton/ipysankeywidget/README.md

 ## Unreleased

+## v0.2.5

+- You can now show link values as SVG text elements.
+Set `linkLabelFormat` to a [d3-format string](https://github.com/d3/d3-format#locale_format); links whose value is more than `linkLabelMinWidth` will have a label using that format.
+- Upgrade to d3-sankey-diagram version 0.7.3
 - ipysankeywidget can now be installed using conda (thanks to Ali Alsabbah #33)
 - Add a check for duplicate links (thanks to Remi Bois #23)